Skip to main content

 Attributes

-Here's an example from our JavaScript SDK:
+Here's an example from the JavaScript SDK:

 growthbook.setAttributes({